Computer Programming Careers

 Associate Degree in Computer Programming

-While an associate degree may allow you to obtain some junior positions in the IT field, you may not be able to qualify for roles as computer programmers and software developers.
+While an associate degree may allow you to obtain some junior positions in the IT field, you may not be able to qualify for roles such as computer programmers and software developers.
 If your goal is to become a full-fledged programmer or developer, you can consider an associate degree in computer programming as a stepping stone toward a bachelor's.

 If you earn your associate degree at an accredited community college, you can often easily transfer your credits into a bachelor's program.
-This approach tends to be less expensive than earning all of your undergraduate credits at a four-year college or university.
+This approach tends to be less expensive than earning all your undergraduate credits at a four-year college or university.

 What Can You Do With an Associate in Computer Programming?